igoist/et-js-boilerplate/README.md

 ├── .nvmrc
 ├── gulpfile.js
 ├── package.json
-├── package-lock.json (Don't simply use yarn.lock in npm 8)
+├── package-lock.json (Don't simply use yarn.lock in npm^8, or your can delete this one) ├── README.md
-├── README.md
-└── webpack.config.js (you can make a new webpack dir & custom by yourself)
+└── webpack.config.js (you can make a new webpack dir & customize by yourself)
 ```